credwood/ride_comfort/README.md

-# Ride Comfort Analysis Tool
+# Ride Comfort Analysis

-This project is a modular Python reimplementation of a MATLAB-based ride comfort analysis, using EN 12299 and ISO 2631 standards.
-It is organized into functional components.
+This project provides a modular Python implementation for computing and visualizing ride comfort metrics from vibration data.
+It should mirror the logic and structure of the MATLAB script.
+Note that this code is untested and is not meant to be executed.
+If you put data RAVE and non-RAVE data, it can be tested.

 ---

 ## Setup

-Note that this code is untested and is not meant to be executed.
-If you put data RAVE and non-RAVE data, it might work.

 Clone repository